-The Chair noted that the Group had performed its duties in a way that differed from the normal mode, with work on the assessment being mainly performed intersessionally, assisted by a variety of web based tools (see section 6 Secretariat Report for details).
+The Chair noted that the Group had performed its duties in a way that differed from the normal mode, with work on the assessment being mainly performed intersessionally, assisted by a variety of web based tools (for details see section 6 of the Secretariat Report on Statistics and Coordination of Research in 2014.
 The Committee recognized the hard work of the Group and in particular that of the rapporteurs.